maoosi/maoosi/README.md

 ### What is Travis?

-[Travis](https://www.travistravis.co) is an all-in-one platform where travellers can discover, save, plan trips based on visual travel stories and guides.
-Like Pinterest, built for travel.
+[Travis](https://www.travistravis.co) is an all-in-one platform to power your next trip.
+Discover, share and plan based on user-created travel stories.
+Like Pinterest for travel planning!

 ### My background?